Canopy Security · UX Design & Research

 22%

-Steps to create an account, down from the original flow
+Steps to delete an account, from email-to-support to in-app flow

 Reflection